 Warning!
 Store cards are the devil's debt

-Store cards are the devil's debt.
-Most charge a hideous 30% interest or more, and even the best aren't cheaper than bank's credit cards, so don't get ducked in by the sales patter.
+Most store cards charge a hideous 30% interest or more, and even the best aren't cheaper than bank's credit cards, so don't get sucked in by the sales patter.

-Yet they've exorbitant rates, and are often targeted at the young as stores assume they're an easy target.
+Yet they've exorbitant rates, and are often aimed at the young as stores assume they're an easy target.

 While studying's a priority, it's commonly accepted many students will work.
-So if you don't have enough cash, don't overborrow – try to find a job instead.
+So if you don't have enough cash, don't overborrow (and especially don't get a payday loan) – try to find a job instead.

-Be the early bird: The earlier in the year you try to get work, the better your chances, so try to arrive before other students.
+Be the early bird: The earlier in the year you try to get work, the better your chances, so try to apply before other students.

 Not good with cash?
 Teach yourself

-Consider a 16-25 railcard if you spend £84+ a year.
-These cut a third off your train ticket, and a huge plus is they're also valid for full-time students of any age.
+Consider a 16-25 Railcard if you spend £90+ a year.
+These cut a third off off-peak train tickets and tube fares and they're also valid for full-time students of any age – a huge plus.

-Renew just before you finish to nab another year: Don't forget, renew just before your 26th birthday to grab another year (the same applies to older cardholders about to finish uni).
+Trick to nab another year: Don't forget – renew just before your 26th birthday to grab another year, or before your 24th birthday for a three-year card (the same applies to older cardholders about to finish uni).

 Some students are eligible for benefits

-Some students in special circumstances – such as those with kids or disabilities – might qualify for a special support grant instead.
-This will the same amount as a maintenance grant.
+Some students in special circumstances, such as those with kids or disabilities – might qualify for a special support grant instead.
+This will be the same amount as a maintenance grant.

-However, the plus here is that while under usual circumstances the amount given for your loan might be reduced if you get a grant as well, a special support grant won’t reduce the amount you get for your maintenance loan.
-For more info and how to apply, see the Directgov website.
+However, the plus here is that a special support grant won’t reduce the amount you get for your maintenance loan.
+For more on what's available and how to apply, see Gov.uk.

 Learn to cook (!)